Liam Kay: Toronto

 Kay was the first-ever signing to play for the newly formed Canadian club, Toronto Wolfpack, for their inaugural season in 2017.
 Kay ended that season as the division's top try scorer.
 He was also named in the Ireland squad for the 2017 Rugby League World Cup.

+In 2018 again Toronto Wolfpack would finish top of the championship and would enter the playoffs for a chance for promotion.